davidkowalk/python_calculator/README.md

 ## Credit

-I am currently lerning on how to write a simple interpreter by following along [a blog by Ruslan Spivak](https://ruslanspivak.com/lsbasi-part1) for a game I am making.
+I am currently learning on how to write a simple interpreter by following along [a blog by Ruslan Spivak](https://ruslanspivak.com/lsbasi-part1) for a game I am making.

 A large portion of this projects code was **heavily** inspired by his tutorial.